TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 This repository provides a PyTorch implementation of the paper [Visual Object Search by Context Learning](https://ieeexplore.ieee.org/abstract/document/8963758)

 ## Setup and run
-This code is implemented in [Pytorch 1.0](https://pytorch.org/) and python 3.7.
 It uses [Docker](http://docker.com/) to automate instalation process.
 In order to run this code, you can either run the docker or install the requirements using pip.

 ### Docker
 To use docker please install [docker](https://docs.docker.com/install/), [docker-compose](https://docs.docker.com/compose/install/) and [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker#upgrading-with-nvidia-docker2-deprecated).